Kelisei/Kelisei/README.md

 **`print(I'm a computer science student at UNLP")`**

 <img align="center" src="doggo.gif">

+I'm a CS student a the UNLP, I enjoy learning new concepts and sharing them with the world :earth_americas: .
 <!--
 **Kelisei/Kelisei** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.